 A non-residential service address will enable you to maintain personal privacy, prevent unsolicited letters and uninvited persons turning up at your front door, and establish clear boundaries between your professional life and home life.
 Furthermore, it will sharpen your professional image, enhance your credibility, and build confidence and trust in your personal brand.

 What is the best type of director’s service address?

 Ideally, the best type of director’s service address is a prominent, commercial address in a popular location – an address that reinforces the positive professional image that you want to project to the world.
 Nowadays, however, many small companies and home-based businesses have limited budgets or simply do not require commercial premises for their day-to-day activities.

 A popular alternative to leasing commercial premises is to set up a professional director’s service address.
 Available from a number of address providers, including company formation agents, this is the most cost-effective way to create the right impression whilst protecting your privacy and meeting the requirements of Companies House.

 In addition to limited company directors, the following individuals also need to provide and maintain a service address:

-- Subscribers (original shareholders or guarantors who form a company)
+- subscribers (shareholders or guarantors who form the company)